 Hotaru took a seat next to Touko, seeming timid.
 “Let’s try this again.
 I’m Hotaru, and she’s Benio.
 Kaho is sitting over there.
 We’re all going to other villages, and this cart is giving us a ride.

-“We’re going to get married."
-Hotaru lifted the white string tied around her long hair.
+“We’re going to get married.”
+Hotaru lifted a piece of thick white string tied around her long hair.
 Touko thought it was too long to tie hair.
 The string was a thin cord, like something she’d tie around her waist as a belt.

 Benio also had a long white string tied around her wavy, curly hair.
 Kaho still hadn’t spoken, but her hair was also bound.

-"The cart is taking you somewhere to get married?"
+“The cart is taking you somewhere to get married?”
 Touko blinked in surprise.
 Some people chose to send their daughters to other villages to marry, though it wasn’t terribly common.
-On rare occasions, young people who weren’t suited to the jobs in their native villages moved to get job opportunities elsewhere.
+On rare occasions, young people who weren’t suited to their native villages moved to get job opportunities elsewhere.

 Touko had never heard of people riding in the carts who weren’t going to the capital.
 She supposed it made sense; the carts visited all the villages, didn’t they?
 And they carried trade goods from the capital and every place they stopped.
 It made sense for at least a handful of people to travel this way, even though the concept was unfamiliar to Touko.

-Seeing Touko’s dubious look, Hotaru continued, "In my village, we make pottery, like plates and bowls.
-We exchange fire fuel for pottery, but the soil’s been strange this year.
+Seeing Touko’s dubious look, Hotaru continued, “In my village, we make pottery, like plates and bowls.
+We exchange pottery for fire fuel, but the soil’s been strange this year.
 Sliding and scooping it with your hand is like touching the blood of a Fire Fiend.
 It’s a disaster for the village, of course, and the elders are in an uproar.
-They performed some kind of divination ritual with me, and then I was given away as a bride to a village that the elders decided on.
-I didn’t want to risk my luck with the Tree People--or the Fire Fiends--so I’m taking a ride in this cart.”
+They performed some kind of divination ritual, and then I was given away as a bride to a village that the elders decided on.
+I didn’t want to risk my luck with the Tree People—or the Fire Fiends—so I’m taking a ride in this cart.”

 Benio paused.
 “My village is like Hotaru’s village.
 They sent me away in the hopes of lifting whatever terrible curse has befallen us.
 I’m doubtful that the misfortune will end even if I am taken as a wife.
 I don’t believe in that silly old fortune-telling or divination.
 Sometimes old people are just really stupid.”
 She shrugged.
 “I don’t think they could afford to lose me.
 I’m worth any five men as a worker.”
 She rubbed crust out of the corner of one eye with a rough gesture.